Misleading Information On Fish Labels: Truth About Seabass

 Remember then, that supermarket fish might look like a bargain.
 But it may come with hidden costs.
 You’ll be paying for excessive packaging that ends up in landfill, and transport emissions from shipping fish halfway around the world.
 You may be paying for reduced safety and quality because the fish has been sitting around longer than was needed.

-Your local fishmonger meanwhile, can portion fish to order, offer cooking advice that actually works.
+Your local fishmonger meanwhile, can portion seafood to order, offer cooking advice that actually works.
 He/she can also introduce you to cheaper local species that taste better than the expensive imports everyone thinks they want.

 Three Simple Questions To Ask

-1. Where was this fish caught?
+- Where was this fish or seafood caught?

-2. When was it landed?
+- When was it landed?

-3. Is it wild or farmed?
+- Is it wild or farmed?

-If you get vague answers, corporate scripts, or the dreaded “I don’t know,” it’s time to find someone who actually knows their product.
+If you get vague answers, corporate scripts, or the dreaded “I don’t know,” it’s time to find someone who actually knows their food product.

 The Bigger Picture